informalsystems/vdd/fastsync/fastsync.md

 point a block was created, we assume that more than two thirds of the validator nodes are correct until the *trustingPeriod* expires.
-Under this assumption, assume the trusting period of *startBlock* is not expired by the time *FastSync* checks a block *b* with height *startBlock.Height + 1*.
-Even if *VerifyCommit (startBlock,b.Commit) = false*, it is clear that *startBlock* is OK, and the peer *p* that provided block *b* is faulty.
-Only peer *b* should be removed from *peerIDs*.
+Under this assumption, assume the trusting period of *startBlock* is not expired by the time *FastSync* checks a block *b1* with height *startBlock.Height + 1*.
+To do so we first need to check whether the Commit in the block *b2* with *startBlock.Height + 2* contains more than 2/3 of the voting power in *startBlock.NextValidators*.
+If this is the case we can check *VerifyCommit (b1,b2.Commit)*.
+As it is clear that *startBlock* is OK, we know that if the first check fails that peer that provided block *b2* is faulty, and if the second check fails (and the first one passed) that the block that provided *b1* is faulty.
+Thus we can ensure to only remove faulty peers.
 That is, if we sequentially verify blocks starting with *startBlock*, we will never remove a correct peer from *peerIDs* and we will be able to ensure the following invariant:

 #### **[FS-VAR-PEER-INV]**: